Pharmaceutical Formulation and Processing Training

 - Factors affecting suitability for use of the major dosage forms

-The QP and other key technical personnel must have a detailed understanding of these topics if they are to:
+The QP and pharmaceutical professionals must have a detailed understanding of these topics if they are to:

 - Assist in the design and implementation of relevant and effective quality systems for dosage form manufacture

 - Contribute to the risk assessment process for processing changes and unplanned deviations

 - Assess the adequacy of cleaning strategies and validation activities

 - Assess the potential impact of changes to physical and chemical attributes of starting materials

 This course is approved by the Royal Society of Chemistry as suitable for its members’ continuing professional development.

 On completion of this course delegates will know and understand:

 - The principles of drug design and formulation and the impact of even minor modifications on bioavailability/bioequivalence